Democrat Pushes Vote On Trump Impeachment. Don't Expect It To Succeed

 He cites the impeachment of President Andrew Johnson, which has been viewed historically as an overtly partisan act.

-Green's step widens a growing rift within the Democratic Party and its progressive base: whether or not to publically call for the impeachment of an unpopular president at the center of an ongoing criminal investigation.
+Green's step widens a growing rift within the Democratic Party and its progressive base: whether to publicly call for the impeachment of an unpopular president at the center of an ongoing criminal investigation.
 And, if so, at what volume and urgency to call for that impeachment.

-Most House Democrats want nothing to do with impeachment efforts right now, and worry publically backing them as the Mueller investigation continues would make any eventual impeachment push look partisan.
+Most House Democrats want nothing to do with impeachment efforts right now and worry that publicly backing them as Justice Department special counsel Robert Mueller's investigation continues would make any eventual impeachment push look partisan.

 "Electing a president of the United States is the most important act American citizens take in setting the policies of their country.
 That should not be overturned except for the most egregious and demonstrable facts," Hoyer recently told reporters.
 "Do we disagree with [Trump's] policies?
 We do.
 But disagreeing with the policies is not enough to overturn an election — a free and fair election — of the American people."

-At the same time, a growing number of Democratic voters and activists appear ready to not only call for impeachment now, but to make that call a central part of the 2018 midterm election.
+At the same time, a growing number of Democratic voters and activists appear ready to not only call for impeachment now, but also to make that call a central part of the 2018 midterm election.
 California Democratic megadonor and activist Tom Steyer has sunk at least $10 million into an online petition effort urging Trump's impeachment.
-He's already gathered more than 3.3 million signatures.
+He has already gathered more than 3.3 million signatures.

 "Impeachment is really about a president breaking his trust with the Constitution, with the American people," Steyer told NPR.

-Steyer is running glossy national television ads on cable to promote the effort, raising questions of whether he's using the impeachment push to raise his profile ahead of a run for office.
+Steyer is running glossy national television ads on cable to promote the effort, raising questions of whether he is using the impeachment push to raise his profile ahead of a run for office.

+"The criteria has already been met" for impeachment, Steyer contended, citing Trump's firing of FBI Director James Comey – and Comey's testimony that Trump had asked the director to "go easy" on Flynn.

 Green introduced the resolution on the House floor at 12:15.
 The House will vote on it later Wednesday afternoon.